Home

 At this point, you should have one container with a lye and water mixture (the base), and one container with the oils, fats and optional preservative (your acid).

-As for me, I like to mix my solutions at around 95 degrees Fahrenheit for castile soap, and 110 degrees Fahrenheit for animal based soaps when I rarely make them.
-Experiment, once you are more experienced, but for the time being just follow the recipe.
+As for me, I like to mix my solutions at around 95 degrees Fahrenheit for castile soap or any other all vegetable oil soap.
+Although I don't personally make soap with animal fats like tallow and lard, I hear that it is recommended that you combine your ingredients at a higher temperature somewhere around 110 degrees Fahrenheit for these ingredients.
+Experiment, once you are more experienced, but for the time being just follow whichever recipe you may be using.

 If you are extremely lucky, the two mixtures will hit the desired temperature at the same time, but more then likely you will have to adjust the temperatures to get them just right.